lebgoodyear/CMEECourseWork/Week7/Results/README.md

-# CMEE Coursework Week 7 Results Directory
+# CMEE Coursework Week 9 Results Directory

 *Author: Lucy Goodyear*
-*Created: 27/11/19*
+*Created: 06/12/19*

-This is an empty directory to which outputs are sent.
+This directory contains sample data from trial local and cluster runs.
+After full cluster run is complete, it will contain all results from the cluster run on neutral theory.